Do I have to be an Affinity member to apply for the Student Loan Consolidation Program?

 How much can I borrow?

-*This amount is inclusive of total unsecured balances with Affinity.
+*All loan amounts are inclusive of total unsecured balances with Affinity.

 Are there any fees associated with this loan?